AJai13/StudyNotes/README.md

-# -This repository currently holds notes, commands and terms for study purposes.
+# -Made this repository to hold notes, commands and terms for study purposes.